Drinking While Driving Laws

-It is an offence against the Road Safety Act 1986 (RSA) section 49B to drink alcohol while driving or in charge of a motor vehicle.
+- It is illegal to drink while driving in Victoria.
+The relevant section is found in the Road Safety Act 1986 (RSA) section 49B which states to drink alcohol while driving or in charge of a motor vehicle is an offence.
+The maximum penalty is 10 penalty units and no mandatory disqualification period applies.

 Please read below for more information relating to this charge.